lammps/lammps/doc/src/plugin.rst

 The *list* command will print a list of the loaded plugins and their styles and names.

+The *clear* command will unload all currently loaded plugins.

 Restrictions
 """"""""""""

-Plugins are currently not available on Windows.
+Plugins are not available on Windows.

-For the loading of plugins to work, the LAMMPS library must be :ref:`compiled as a shared library <library>`.
+For the loading of plugins to work the LAMMPS library must be :ref:`compiled as a shared library <library>`.
+If plugins access functions or classes from a package, LAMMPS must have been compiled with that package included.

 Plugins are dependent on the LAMMPS binary interface (ABI) and particularly the MPI library used.
 So they are not guaranteed to work when the plugin was compiled with a different MPI library or different compilation settings or a different LAMMPS version.
-If there is a mismatch the *plugin* command may fail to load the plugin(s) or data corruption or crashes may happen.
+There are no checks, so if there is a mismatch the plugin object will either not load or data corruption and crashes may happen.

 Related commands